syntro-opensource/recipe-elemental-bootstrap/README.md

 Basic building blocks to create a bootstrap based page using silverstripe-elemental.
 Included are:

-* [syntro/recipe-local-bootstrap-theme]: adds a local theme based on bootstrap using webpack as buildtool
 * [syntro/silverstripe-elemental-bootstrap-baseitems]: the basic bootstrap items
 * [syntro/silverstripe-elemental-bootstrap-accordionsection]: a section rendering an accordion
 * [syntro/silverstripe-elemental-bootstrap-alertsection]: a section rendering an alert